The Best 10-day Itinerary in Iceland

 Day 4 - Jokulsarlon Glacier Lagoon

-On the fourth day of your ten-day summer holiday to Iceland, you will continue your Ring Road adventure, focusing on two of the most iconic parts of the South Coast: the Skaftafell Nature Reserve and the Jokulsarlon Glacier Lagoon.
-These sites are the most famous features of Vatnajokull National Park, which is named after the largest glacier in Europe within its borders.
+On the fourth day of your 10-day summer holiday to Iceland, you will continue your Ring Road adventure, focusing on two of the most iconic parts of the South Coast: the Skaftafell Nature Reserve and the Jokulsarlon glacier lagoon.

-Admiring them from the shore is a mesmerizing way to spend a few hours; even the noises they make as they move and break apart are fascinating due to their almost organic nature.
-However, to get an even more immersive experience, you can take your optional tour of the day, which is a boat excursion into these beautiful waters.
+Admiring them from the shore is a mesmerizing way to spend a few hours.
+Even the noises they make as they move and break apart are fascinating.
+You won't have heard anything like it before.

 Read more